spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 We restrict each interface block to only have flow properties with direction _out_ (see above).
 The direction of a channel is determined by the value of the conjugated property of the corresponding proxy port.
-The rationale for this restriction is to enable the modeller to easily grasp which proxy ports represent inputs and which represent outputs.
-In the following example, the system element (type) `WindowLifterController` has three channels, one input channel `temperature` and two output channels for controling the front and rear window actuator.
+The rationale for this restriction is to enable the modeler to easily grasp which proxy ports represent inputs and which represent outputs.
+In the following example, the system element (type) `WindowLifterController` has three channels, one input channel `temperature` and two output channels for controlling the front and rear window actuator.

 <div align="center">
 <img width="900" src="../../2_Concepts/3_ModelingFramework/images/universal_interface_model/WindowLifterSystem.jpg">
-<br><b>Figure:</b>
+<br><b>Figure 8:</b>
 An IBD modeling a window lifter system.
 </div><br>